-If you want a traditional wine glass look and feel for your next trip, but need something unbreakable, shatterproof, and most importantly—packable, then a set of OPUX glasses could be perfect for you.
+If you want a nice-looking wine glass for your next trip, but need something unbreakable, shatterproof, and most importantly—packable, then a set of Kikkerland glasses could be perfect for you.

 One TFG reader shares, “They are pretty robust and will tuck into a walking shoe for packing.
 I borrow or am given an opener by bar staff or a wine seller.
 Alternatively, I choose a wine with a screw top.”

-Besides being collapsible, the top of the glass pops off so it can be easily packed and it pops back on with a magnetic lock.
+Besides being collapsible, the top of the glass pops off so it can be easily packed and it pops back on when you’re ready to use them.
 When packed, the stem sits right into the cup.
 These glasses are durable and ideal for your next trip!

 Learn how to pack wine in a suitcase like a boss!